Gahill1826/Laboratory-of-Neuroimaging/README.md

 ## LONI Image and Data Archive (IDA):

 LONI Image and Data Archive (IDA) is a web-browser environment to aggregate, archive, share, and disseminate neuroimaging data.
 IDA accommodates MRI, fMRI, PET, MRA, DTI, and other imaging modalities.
 Neuroimaging data files are categorized as cluster nodes for parallel downloading and improving time efficiency.
-The image archival processes begin with LONI Debabeler de-identification applet and local encryption, validation, and finally transmission to LONI IDA.
-Debabeler removes and replace potentially identifying subject information’s from image headers.
+The image archival processes begin with LONI Debabbler de-identification applet and local encryption, validation, and finally transmission to LONI IDA.
+Debabbler removes and replace potentially identifying subject information’s from image headers.
 The IDA automatically extracts relevant metadata from de-identified image files and allows data to be search of archival.
 On arrival the data is stored in LONI compliance with patient-privacy regulations, fault tolerant storage area network and the database are populated with relevant metadata attributes.
 Archive accepts (type 1 headers) DICOM, GE, Philips, HRRT, and ECAT files, and (type 2 headers) Analyze and MINC files.
 All data are stored on redundant servers with daily and weekly on- and off-site backups.
 Data can be downloaded and /or streamed into LONI Pipeline workflow environment for processing and analysis.

 Includes dynamic (beta) “Advanced Image search” function.
 Image metadata are stored and extracted in .csv or .XML format.